manabouprj/ad-security-assessment/README.md

 ## Features

+- **Welcome Dashboard**: After login, you'll see a welcome dashboard with a summary of the application's use cases and features.
 - **Baseline Compliance Selection**: Choose from CIS benchmarks, STIG benchmarks, Microsoft Security benchmarks, or upload custom compliance benchmarks in CSV or PDF format.
 - **Detailed Assessment Reports**: Get comprehensive reports on your Active Directory security posture.
 - **Remediation Steps**: View detailed remediation steps for all failed compliance checks in the technical report.